Thin Film Deposition System

 For liquid and solid phase precursors with insufficient/low vapor pressure, flow-through sources provide enhanced vapor delivery.
 Our unique, modular flow-through design provides added flexibility for advanced low vapor pressure delivery and supports both flow-through and vapor draw methods.

-- Fully enclosed oven or independently heated precursor cylinder configurations
+- Maximum R&D flexibility through fully enclosed oven or independently heated precursor cylinder configurations

-- ALD150LX™ can accommodate up to two flow-through modules with two separate chamber inlets
+- ALD150LX can accommodate up to three flow-through modules with three separate chamber inlets

 - Precursor and delivery valve heating independently controlled up to 200°C (oven configuration not fully independent)